 - Fairyhouse (18 miles from the city centre)

-- Punchestown (24 miles from the city centre)
+- Punchestown (24 miles from the city centre in co Kildare)

-- Curragh (33 miles from the city centre)
+- Curragh (33 miles from the city centre in co Kildare)

 This does not, in any way, diminish the qualities of other racecourses in Ireland.
 As discussed, every site has its own charm and range of benefits.
 Dublin remains hugely popular with tourists though, so you may be able to tie in a race meeting with a general city break.